bhaarath22/Emotion-RecognitionSystem/Model-3/README.md

 *   **More Diverse Datasets**: Expand the training dataset with more diverse faces, lighting conditions, and expressions to improve generalization.
 *   **Explore Advanced Architectures**: Experiment with cutting-edge deep learning models like **EfficientNetB4, VGG16, ResNet50, or InceptionV3** (which are already imported in the training script!) for potentially higher accuracy and efficiency.
-*   **Emotion Intensity/Subtlety**: Develop the model to not just classify emotions but also predict their intensity or detect more subtle emotional nuances.
+*   **Emotion Intensity**: Develop the model to not just classify emotions but also predict their intensity or detect more subtle emotional nuances.
 *   **Improved UI/UX**: Enhance the graphical interface with more advanced controls, interactive visualizations, and a more polished design.
 *   **Cross-Platform Deployment**: Package the application for easier distribution across different operating systems.
 *   **Performance Optimization**: Optimize the model for faster inference on various hardware, including potentially mobile or edge devices.